Cross-Cultural Expert-Level Art Critique Evaluation with Vision-Language Models: Methodology

 \paragraph{Input/Output.}

-The framework receives as an input (i) a bilingual VLM-generated critique asked to cover L1-L5 levels of cultural understanding for a specific artwork image, and (ii) a culture tag.
-Then produces as an output (a) the calibrated aggregate score ($S_{\text{II}}^*$), (b) a template-based assessment covering five different dimensions, and (c) automated metrics-based risk indicators flagging potential types of failure (e.g., low cultural coverage, weak semantic alignment, or elevated template risk).
+The framework receives as input (i) a bilingual (Chinese--English) VLM-generated critique asked to cover L1--L5 levels of cultural understanding for a specific artwork image, (ii) a culture tag, and (iii) an expert reference critique for the same artwork.
+Bilingual output is required because Chinese preserves culture-specific terminology essential for keyword-based Tier~I metrics (e.g., \textit{qiyun} \begin{CJK}{UTF8}{gbsn}气韵\end{CJK}), while English ensures cross-cultural accessibility.
+Tier~I metrics use only (i) and (ii).
+Tier~II operates in \textit{reference-guided} mode, where the judge compares the VLM critique against the expert reference to assess cultural alignment and factual accuracy.
+The framework produces as output (a) the calibrated aggregate score ($S_{\text{II}}^*$), (b) a rubric-based assessment covering five dimensions, and (c) automated risk indicators flagging potential failure types (e.g., low cultural coverage, weak semantic alignment, or elevated template risk).